eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.7.4 - Bugfixes and Stablization
 ------------

+[TASK] Check for unknown API Errors in ScanRepository

+[BUGFIX] Impress and Data Policy Link colors in Default Theme set to Primary color

 [BUGFIX] Remove default value constraints from TEXT fields for MySQL 8.0 compatibility

 [BUGFIX] Fixed an issue where starting the configuration for a second pagetree caused an exception due to duplicate mm-table entries for translations from the first pagetree being generated again